Ako Castle 赤穂城

 The castle of the legendary and tragic 47 ronin

-Ako Castle is perhaps best known for its association with the story of the 47 ronin (masterless samurai), who in 1702 avenged the death of their lord, the Daimyo of Ako Castle, by killing Yoshinaka Kira, a master of ceremonies at the Japanese court.
+Ako Castle is perhaps best known for its association with the story of the 47 ronin (masterless samurai), who in 1702 avenged the death of their lord, the Daimyo of Ako Castle, by killing Yoshinaka Kira, a master of ceremonies at the Edo shogunate.
 Kira had publicly humiliated their lord, leading to his retaliation and forced suicide.
 After the assassination, the ronin were also ordered to commit ritual suicide.

 The castle is a nationally designated Historic Site, and its gardens are a Place of Scenic Beauty